Virat Kohli's 4:45 AM Daily Routine (2026): Exact Time Table, Diet Plan & The 2018 Turning Point

 Kohli wakes up between 4:45 and 5:00 AM on training days.
 He begins with a 45-minute yoga session, followed by gym work.
 During matches, timings adjust around the match schedule, but the morning routine discipline remains consistent.

-Is Virat Kohli vegetarian?
+Is Virat Kohli Vegetarian?

 Yes.
 Kohli switched to a largely vegetarian diet in 2018 on medical advice for his cervical spine condition and high uric acid levels.
 His diet is now built around plant proteins — dal, lentils, paneer, legumes — with eggs still included.
 He does not follow a fully vegan diet.

-What does Virat Kohli eat in a day?
+What Does Virat Kohli Eat in a Day?

 A typical Kohli day includes: warm lemon water and soaked almonds (morning), post-yoga banana or dates, boiled eggs or omelette with spinach-paneer salad for breakfast, brown rice or roti with dal and sabzi for lunch, nuts and coconut water as a snack, and light dal-roti with greens for dinner.

 Total training time including cricket skill work is 4–5 hours on full training days.
 His gym session specifically is 60–90 minutes, structured around strength, conditioning, and mobility.
+Net practice and fielding drills add another 2–3 hours on cricket practice days.

-Can a beginner follow Virat Kohli's workout?
+Can a Beginner Follow Virat Kohli's Workout?

 Not directly — the loads, volumes, and session lengths require years of base-building.
 Start with bodyweight versions (bodyweight squats, push-ups, lunges), shorter HIIT intervals, and lighter resistance.
 The principles — compound-first, consistency, recovery-priority — translate directly even when the intensity does not.